Jagouris/flexagon/README.md

    </page>
 </binder>
 ```

+### 4. Style it
-- Then, give a simple design to your binder with CSS:
+You can give a simple design to your binder in the normal way CSS:
 ```HTML
 <style>
    binder {